effechecka/effechecka-selector/README.md

-# effechecka-selector
+# org.effechecka-selector
-biodiversity selectors and uuids used by effechecka and freshdata
+biodiversity selectors and uuids used by org.effechecka and freshdata